How is Diesel Fuel Made from Crude Oil?

 The final product is then transferred into barrels and then transported to the tank trucks, to be delivered to the pumps where we get out much needed diesel.

 Without this process, industry fleets, transport related companies and other similar workforces would be lost.
-If you depend on this to keep your fleet running, a diesel fuel pump, a fuel management system or a fuel storage tank could be a fuel-saving solution to keep on top of your diesel usage.
+If you depend on this to keep your fleet running, a diesel fuel pump, a fuel monitoring system, a fuel management system or a fuel storage tank could be a fuel-saving solution to keep on top of your diesel usage.